Crashedmind/PlantUML-Elastic-icons/README.md

 # Sprite Background Shape

 Plantuml allows setting each sprite background shape
 * default.
-Default set to agent for the Elastic icons which is a square.
+Default set to "agent" for the Elastic icons which is a square.
 * when we use it by adding a third parameter e.g. "node" per KIBANA(Kibana, "Visualize",node)

 This is done using the [Plantuml Deployment Diagram definitions](https://plantuml.com/deployment-diagram) where the list of options is defined.

-The

 # Sprite Colors
 Sprites are monochrome per https://plantuml.com/sprite.